wadmp/wadmp.github.io/src/gen3/docs/device-management/csv-import-guide/README.md

 Use the **Update CSV** format to modify settings or metadata of already existing devices.

 > ✅ **Recommended flow:**
-> 1. On the device dashboard, add the fields you want to update using **"Add Field"**.
+> 1. On the device dashboard, either create the fields you want to update using **"Add Field"**, or simply make existing fields visible using the settings sidebar (eye icon).
-> 2. Use the settings sidebar (eye icon) to show them as visible columns.
-> 3. Click **Export CSV**, make your changes, and import it back.
+> 2. Click **Export CSV**, make your changes, and import the file back.
-> This ensures proper column names and avoids mistakes.
+> This ensures correct column names and minimizes errors.

 #### Required Columns